The planner is being sold by Amy on her Etsy store, Magic Hollow.

 - a monthly calendar with plenty of space to pencil-in your own appointments, birthdays, playdates, etc.

-- a monthly planning page to help you bring your monthly goals and challenges into sharp focus
+- a monthly planning page to help you bring your monthly intentions for yourself and your children into focus

 - a new circle worksheet for each month